Khao piak sen: Broth

 The broth for Khao piak sen is usually made from pork, chicken or both.
 The broth is simmered with galangal, lemongrass, and kaffir lime leaves.
 In addition, some also simmer the broth with garlic cooked in oil.

 Noodles

-The noodles in Khao piak sen are chewy fresh noodles that add a lot of starch to the overall dish.
+The noodles in Khao piak sen are thick and chewy, the fresh noodles add a lot of starch to the overall dish.
 The noodles are made of rice flour, tapioca starch, and water.
 The noodles cook directly in the broth, releasing starches that give khao piak sen its distinct consistency.
 When served, the noodle soup is garnished with shredded chicken, sliced green onions, chopped cilantro, cabbage, fried garlic, fried shallots, lime, fried garlic chili and/or fish sauce.
-Bean sprouts are sometimes added.
+Bean sprouts are sometimes added, and the broth is sometimes paired with youtiao.